AldoSuba/docs.buf.build/docs/tour/push-a-module.md

 repository.
 If successful, the generated commit identifies this current version of your module.

 > The commit you see differs from the one shown here.

+> You can also push the module as a draft with `--draft` flag!
+> ```terminal
+> $ buf push --draft draft-name
+> ---
+> e9ec7a9375eb496baf6f3d38c36ba629
+> ```
+> The pushed draft will not be included in the main commit history, and can only be resolved by using the draft name or
+> the commit name as reference.
+See the [Referencing a module](../bsr/overview.md#referencing-a-module) for detail.